matthewjmiller1/wordle-stuff/README.md

 | soled | 0.2342 |
 | sawed | 0.2339 |

-In the out/word_scores2.txt file, for each of the words in the rankings, it then computes the top 10 ranked words that share no letters with the word.
+In the `out/word_scores2.txt` file, for each of the words in the rankings, it then computes the top 10 ranked words that share no letters with the word.
 The idea being this can give you two good starting words to use.

+Also, there is a variation in the metrics where the two filters above are applied to the word list before computing the scores (instead of after).
+Those are the files in the `out/` directory with the `_prefilter` suffix are the results for that variation.
+The results are similar.

 tl;dr: "saner" then "doily" is a probably a pretty good first two guesses for Wordle.